Prayers for Israel, Gaza/Palestine, Ukraine and South Sudan including videos and other resources Click here for more details

 All members of the clergy resident in a deanery are automatically members of Deanery Synod.

 Elections of lay members to Deanery Synods happen every three years.
-The next election process commences in spring 2020.

 The number of places that a parish has on a deanery synod depends on the number of people on the parish electoral roll in the year prior to the election.
 See table below: